mila-iqia/blocks-examples/reverse_words/README.rst

 Learn to reverse the letters in each word in text
 ============================================================

-In this demo a recurrent network equipped with an attention mechanism learns to reverse each word (on a character-by-character basis) in the input text.
+In this demo, a recurrent network equipped with an attention mechanism learns to reverse each word (on a character-by-character basis) in its input text.

 The default training data is the Google Billion Word corpus, which you should download and put to the path indicated in your .fuelrc file.

 The bulk of the functionality of the code is in the ``__init__.py`` file.